KIRBY MEALER

 3D Modeling

 For all 3D objects within the scene aside from the playable character, they were created within Maya.
-Theses objects were arranged very similarly to how they would be in the final Unity scene to ensure that the scale in relation to each object was accurate.
+These objects were arranged very similarly to how they would be in the final Unity scene to ensure that the scale in relation to each object was accurate.
 For the furniture, I referenced the Ikea catalogue to get orthographic views of furniture but purposefully omitted details to keep the objects vaguely similar to their real-world references.
-The purposes behind modeling everything from scratch was to ensure that I had complete control over how the room looked and can easily animate and texture the meshes as needed without needing to worry about unreliable topology.
-To put a piece of myself into this project, I utilized old 3D assets that I made during my undergraduate.
-These models include the dog, the clay hippo, the desk plant, the pens, solo cup, and mug.
-This both saved time and allows me to to incorporate a more unique personality to the bedroom.
-In a way, this mindscape partially belongs to me too with the incorporation of theses easter eggs.
-The only asset not created by me was the VR Playable character, which was from the VR IK Toolkit.
-It was modified and re-textured for the purpose of this project. |

-- Story: Logical and Illogical Phases
+• Story: Logical and Illogical Phases

 For the illogical phase, I referenced the film Un Chien Andalou, which had nightmare-like actions within the film, such as ants crawling out of a hole in a hand.
-I wanted to incorporate this randomness within my project, and put these random elements within the illogical phases of the objects.
+I wanted to incorporate this randomness within my project and put these random elements within the illogical phases of the objects.
 The narration for this phase is written by me so that I can exaggerate the uncanniness.

-- Story: Utilizing Chat GPT
+• Story: Utilizing Chat GPT

-- Key take-aways using Chat GPT
+• Key take-aways using Chat GPT

 Animation with Blend Shapes

 For some objects, I needed a way to animate the mesh in Unity.
-In Blender, I created Blend Shapes that allows a mesh to change from one state to another.
-I then can key these Blend Shapes in Unity and time is according to the narration within the project. |
+In Blender, I created blend shapes that allow a mesh to change from one state to another.
+I can then key these blend shapes in Unity and the timing is according to the narration within the project.

 Kirby Mealer.
 Bed in Blender.
 Screen Capture.
 2023.